us-ts/bundlemonkey/README.md

 # Bundlemonkey

-Bundlemonkey is a userscript bundler designed to make developing browser userscripts blazing fast and efficient 🔥.
+Bundlemonkey is a userscript bundler designed to make developing browser userscripts blazing fast and efficient.

-With TypeScript support and type-safe header comments, managing your code becomes a breeze ✨.
+With TypeScript support and type-safe header comments, managing your code becomes a breeze.

-Works well with [Tampermonkey](https://www.tampermonkey.net/), [Violentmonkey](https://violentmonkey.github.io/) or [Greasemonkey](https://www.greasespot.net/) ✅.
+Works well with [Tampermonkey](https://www.tampermonkey.net/), [Violentmonkey](https://violentmonkey.github.io/) or [Greasemonkey](https://www.greasespot.net/).

 ## Features